 Course Director: Richard Usatine, MD

-This course is for First- and Second-Year medical students with a special interest in learning about issues of homelessness and addiction, and how these relate to the provision of healthcare to underserved and vulnerable populations.
-Throughout the course of the academic year, students will attend monthly sessions on campus to discuss in more depth these issues.
-In addition, students will also attend clinic sessions at the five Student-Run Free Clinics (Student-Faculty Collaborative Practice).
+This course is for MSI and MSII year students with a special interest in learning about issues surrounding homelessness and addiction and how these issues relate to the provision of healthcare to underserved and vulnerable populations.
+Throughout the course of the academic year, students will attend monthly sessions on campus to discuss these issues in depth.
+Professionals in these fields will also present to the students the current state of healthcare in these populations.
+In addition, students will attend clinic sessions at the six Student-Run Free Clinics (Student-Faculty Collaborative Practice).

 - To increase awareness about homelessness, and how it relates to healthcare

 - To increase awareness about addiction, and how it relates to healthcare